 Teachers accessed ICT to support the implementation of the Australian Curriculum.
-Examples of ICT accessed and used include: Learning Objects, Websites, C2C support materials, photographs and photo books, Youtubes, Powerpoints, emails, Ed Studios, School of Distance Education support materials and web conferences were also accessed by staff.
+Examples of ICT accessed and used include: Learning Objects, Websites, C2C support materials, photographs and photo books, Youtubes, PowerPoints, emails, Ed Studios, School of Distance Education support materials and web conferences were also accessed by staff.
 Through the use of C2C materials, there has been a stronger focus on the embedding of ICTs

-All teachers used One School to enter student data.
-Reports were generated on One School.
+All teachers used OneSchool to enter student data.
+Reports were generated on OneSchool.
+A strong focus on the use of Class Dashboards was embedded across the school.
 All staff received professional development to assist understanding and use of ICTs to enhance student learning.